 Ames’ Blue Max Application

 Apply Ames’ Blue Max to the surface.
-We recommend two gallons per 100 sq. ft. or two coats as needed for walls, and three gallons per 100 sq. ft. or three coats for cisterns and tanks, or as needed.
+We recommend two gallons per 100 sq. ft. or two coats as needed for walls, and three gallons per 100 sq. ft.
 Ames’ Blue Max is slightly tacky and may be top coated on roofs with Ames’ Maximum-Stretch, and on basement walls and foundations with Ames’ Block & Wall or Ames’ Paint & Prime.
 When used on roof decks Ames’ Blue Max is top coated with Ames’ Safe-T-Deck.
 Ames’ Blue Max needs to be top coated in applications with direct sun contact to protect from UV degradation.
-Applications below ground, such as ICF (insulated concrete forms) and water tanks or cisterns do not need to be top coated.
+Applications below ground, such as ICF (insulated concrete forms) do not need to be top coated.

 Concrete Walls & Foundations

 The surface must be clean, dry, and free of loose material.
 Fill all joints or cracks wider than 1/8 inch with Ames’ Blue Max trowel-grade.
 It is important to seam tape all joints and cracks to avoid future cracking and leaking.
 Seam tape flashing to wood; wood to wood; concrete to wood; metal to wood; brick to wood; etc. Ames’ Blue Max may be brushed, rolled or sprayed.
 We recommend two gallons per 100 square foot for walls.
 The application must be applied in a continuous, unbroken seal of a minimum dry thickness of no less than 30 mils (the thickness of a dime).

 Rolled Roofing, EPDM Rubber Roofs and other types of Roof Surfaces